canonical/launchpad-manual/docs/user/explanation/translating-with-launchpad/translation-groups.rst

 Further information
 -------------------

-Let `Launchpad and local translators know about your team guidelines <https://help.launchpad.net/Translations/Guidelines>`__
+Let :ref:`Launchpad and local translators know about your team guidelines <translation-guidelines>`

 Once people start using Launchpad to translate your project, you'll want to :ref:`export those translations <exporting-translations-from-launchpad>` for